NeckerFree/NeckerFree/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Javascript at the Microverse Program
+- 🌱 I have finished the Microverse Core Program

 - 🔭 I’m currently looking for job opportunities